The Hammock Plot: Where Categorical and Numerical Data Relax Together: Introduction

 A hammock plot with two axes may not be particularly useful.
 However, parallel axes have the advantage that we can add additional axes.
 Figure~\ref{f:auto_foreign} shows a hammock plot \citep{schonlau2003visualizing} of a half dozen variables of the auto data set.
 (We chose some variables to illustrate the hammock plot; a different set of variables could have been chosen.
 The Stata code for this plot is given later in Section~\ref{s:high}.)

-The graph consists of columns with univariate information and lines/ bars that connect the columns.
+The graph consists of axes with univariate information (univariate bars) and connectors that connect the axes.
 We discuss each in turn.

-Each variable is shown in a column or axis; the variable name is displayed beneath the column.
-For categorical variables, each column contains a bar that corresponds to one category.
-The length of the bar is proportional to the number of observations it represents.
-For example, the variable foreign in the last column has two categories, ``foreign'' and ``domestic'' representing foreign and domestic cars.
+Each variable is shown on a parallel axis; the variable name is displayed beneath the axes.
+For categorical variables, each axis contains a bar that corresponds to one category.
+The height of the bar is proportional to the number of observations it represents.
+For example, the variable foreign in the last axis has two categories, ``foreign'' and ``domestic'' representing foreign and domestic cars.
 We see there are more than twice as many domestic cars as foreign cars in this data set.
 For numerical variables, there is also a ``bar'' for each value.
 However, for values occurring only once, the bar is so thin that it looks like a line.
 So, the univariate display for a numerical value looks like a rug plot (see the discussion in \citet{cox2025rug}), which we typically see at the bottom of a density plots to show the individual data points of a continuous variable.
+Each axis is scaled individually from minimum to maximum of the corresponding variable.
+For example, the axis for mileage ranges from 12 to 41; that of weight from 1760 to 4840.

 ``Missing values'' is a separate category and, optionally, a space for missing values is reserved at the bottom.
 Figure~\ref{f:auto_foreign} features an optional line that separates the area between missing and non-missing values.
 The variable repair record has a bar at the bottom which indicates its missing values.